 Keep your add-ons to a bare minimum.
 This is crucial because it will help maintain maximum website performance.
 Plugins that you install tend to compete to deliver quick responses to the browser request.
 Thus, they tend to drain the bandwidth.

 Always go for the quality and functionality of plugins rather than the number.
 Plugins that query large data streams for performing operations that are complex should do so off-the server.
-They should not perform these operations within environments that host websites like WordPress.
+They should not perform these operations in environments that host websites like WordPress.